Winnipeg Internet Providers

 Read our TekSavvy review

-Independent ISP with phone support and address-specific cable options.Cable in Winnipeg; some service types vary by address.Plan list and speed availability are address-specific.Confirm modem requirements, installation timing, and total monthly cost.
+Independent ISP with phone support and address based cable options.Cable in Winnipeg; some service types vary by address.The public Winnipeg page shows address based plans, including examples up to 1.5 Gbps download and 940 Mbps upload where service qualifies.Confirm modem requirements, installation timing, support options, and total monthly cost.

-WakeyBudget-focused cable internet with no contracts and included hardware loan.Cable.Offers speeds up to 1.5 Gbps, with higher upload tiers in select Winnipeg areas.Read plan details carefully for promo periods, deposits, and setup rules.
+WakeyBudget focused cable internet with no contracts and included hardware loan.Cable.Advertises unlimited Winnipeg plans from $29, with higher upload options in select areas.Read plan details carefully for promotion periods, deposits, activation, and setup rules.

-GETUSValue cable internet and TV bundle shoppers who want an independent option.Cable and fibre options can vary by address.Advertises unlimited Winnipeg-area plans, including gigabit-class options.Check activation fee, hardware deposit, promo length, and whether CipherTV is useful for your home.
+GETUSValue cable internet and TV bundle shoppers who want an independent option.Cable service is the main Winnipeg pitch, while fibre options may vary by address.Advertises unlimited Winnipeg area plans starting from $29, with address based speed options.Check setup cost, hardware deposit, promotion length, support options, and whether CipherTV is useful for your home.

 Starlink